dynjs/dynjs/README.markdown

 ### Download

-Alternatively download the [latest version](https://dynjs.ci.cloudbees.com/job/dynjs/ws/target/dynjs-all.jar) from our CI job.
+Alternatively download the [latest dynjs dist zip package](https://projectodd.ci.cloudbees.com/job/dynjs-snapshot/lastSuccessfulBuild/artifact/target/) from our CI job, then unpack it somewhere.
+As a convenience, you can symlink `bin/dynjs` to some directory enlisted on your `$PATH`, it should work fine!

 ### Running